Apothecary

 What element is Holly associated with?

-Holly is associated with the Fire element and the sign of Capricorn, and resonates with the Root chakra.
+Holly is associated with the Fire element, the sign of Capricorn, and resonates with the Root chakra.

 What planet rules Holly?